Peptic ulcer disease: Macroscopic appearance

 A benign gastric ulcer (from the antrum) of a gastrectomy specimen.

 Gastric ulcers are most often localized on the lesser curvature of the stomach.
 The ulcer is a round to oval parietal defect ("hole"), 2–4 cm diameter, with a smooth base and perpendicular borders.
-These borders are not elevated or irregular in the acute form of peptic ulcer, and regular but with elevated borders and inflammatory surrounding in the chronic form.
+These borders are not elevated or irregular in the acute form of peptic ulcer, and regular but with elevated borders and an inflammatory surrounding in the chronic form.
 In the ulcerative form of gastric cancer, the borders are irregular.
-Surrounding mucosa may present radial folds, as a consequence of the parietal scarring.
+Surrounding mucosa may present radial folds as a consequence of the parietal scarring.